-It’s the one thing we all have in common.
-Just like the weather – your body changes and it can be very unpredictable.
-It usually happens when you’re between the ages of 8-16.
-However, everyone doesn’t go through it at the same time – everyone is different, so do not worry if your friends have started to change and you have not, or if you have begun changing but your friends haven’t; we all get there in the end.
+Puberty usually happens between the ages of 8-16.
+Not everyone goes through it at the same time though as we’re all different, so don’t worry if your friends have started to change and you haven’t, or if you have begun changing but your friends haven’t; we all get there in the end.

 If you have any more questions on this area or would like to speak to somebody about this topic, have a look at the links or search for your local services in the blue box below.
 Alternatively you can always contact your public health nurse.